 From the example that I have referenced, you can see that you print the clipping directly or save it to your computer.
 I always save anything that I find online.

 You should always save your sources as this will help your research if you ever need to go back to it in the future.

 You can also save what you have clipped to the Clipping section of the site.
 This is great because you can then quickly scan through all the clippings that you have performed.

-And finally, in the above example you can also save your clippings to your Ancestry family tree.
+And finally, in the above example, you can also save your clippings to your Ancestry family tree.
 This of course depends on whether you are already subscribed to Ancestry.

 This Is A Subscription Site!

-I am sorry to say that you will need to subscribe to this site in order to search and save your discoveries.
+I am sorry to say that you will need to subscribe to this site to search and save your discoveries.
 But to keep this valuable resource available to the masses of genealogists it’s a necessity that you will need to pay for.

 Newspapers.com Membership Explained!

 There are two options that you can choose between, the Basic or the Publisher Extra packages.
 They will depend on how much you are willing to spend, how long you want to subscribe to the site and how many pages that you want available to you.